-Fort Smith connects to both long and short side trips that will show you many different sides of Northern life and wilderness.
+Fort Smith connects you to both long and short trips that will show you many different sides of Northern life and wilderness.

 Fort Smith connects by road to a number of NWT Parks’ campsites and camping routes, the nearest being the Wood Buffalo Route.
-As the name suggests, the route focuses on campsites and day use areas in Wood Buffalo National Park.
+As the name suggests, the route focuses on campsites and day use areas near Wood Buffalo National Park.
 Visit www.nwtparks.ca for more information on exciting routes along the highway, to find campgrounds, parks, quaint churches, traditional villages, tumbling rapids or roaring waterfalls.

-All campsites have well-maintained amenities and facilities, as well as beautiful views of NWT lakes, rivers, and landscape:
+All campsites have well-maintained amenities and facilities, as well as beautiful views of lakes, rivers, and landscapes:

 Queen Elizabeth Territorial Park: 867 - 872 - 2607, Queen Elizabeth Territorial Park - NWT Parks.
 Queen Elizabeth Territorial Park is a full-service campsite right in the Fort Smith townsite.
 It accomodates both RV and tent campers, and it's connected to trails with views of the Slave River and Rapids of the Drowned.
+For more information call:

-Little Buffalo River Falls: Little Buffalo River Falls, is located approximately 50km from Fort Smith on Highway 5.
-It has six non-powered sites, a great view of the falls, and an ideal lauch for a paddle on the river.
-To book a campsite or learn more about NWT Parks campsites click here.
+Little Buffalo River Falls: 867 - 872 - 2607.
+Little Buffalo River Falls, is located approximately 50km from Fort Smith on Highway 5.
+It has six non-powered sites, a great view of the falls, and an ideal launch for a paddle on the river.

+Thebacha Campground: To rent facilities call the Metis office at 867-872-2643 or stop by 25 Camsell Street.
 Thebacha Campground is a year-round facility perched on the banks of the Salt River, a 20-minute drive northwest of Fort Smith.
 It’s maintained by the Metis Council and has four cabins, a gazebo, and an open hall with a kitchen.
-To rent facilities call the Metis office at 867-872-2643 or stop by 25 Camsell Street.

-Wood Buffalo National Park - Pine Lake Campground is embedded in a spruce forest, minutes away from the crystal clear waters of Pine Lake.
+Wood Buffalo National Park - 867-872-7960.
+Pine Lake Campground is embedded in a spruce forest, minutes away from the crystal clear waters of Pine Lake.
 The lake was created by a series of five sinkholes and is boarded by soft, sandy beaches.
 It’s a favourite swimming location for locals.
 Self-registration sites operate on a first-come-first-served basis but Kettle Point Group Camp can be reserved for larger groups..